wp-plugins/polylang/readme.txt

 * Bug correction: rewrite rules are not correctly flushed when adding / deleting a language (introduced in 0.9.2)
 * Bug correction: the list of pages is displayed when a static font page translation is not translated (now replaced by the list of posts)
 * Bug correction: permalinks are not modified when doing cron and the language code is added to all urls
+* Bug correction: creating a new term with the same name as a language may modify the language code (slug)

 See changelog.txt for full changelog